az7jh2/SDePER/docs/cli_options.rst

    .. versionchanged:: 1.1.0

-      Default value changed from 1000 to 200.
+      Default value decreased from 1,000 to 200.

    .. note::